-Today as I was driving home from work I was listening to NPR and heard a story about the congressional battle over capping fees banks charge for purchases.
+Today as I was driving home from work1A very short five minute commute.
+I was listening to NPR2Does that make me a liberal? and heard a story about the congressional battle over capping fees banks charge for purchases.
 Such a cap would benefit retailers (anyone who accepts debit cards) and would theoretically result in lower prices for the consumer.
 Apparently, the battle has been pretty thick and furious.

 I understand the retailers (and stereotypically liberal) perspective that the fees are unfair and unjustly inflate prices while rewarding banks.
 I have very little sympathy for our financial institutions which have received tremendous bailouts on the taxpayer’s dime.
 On the other hand, I understand the banks (and stereotypically conservative) perspective that free market forces should be allowed to reign in this situation…

 That said, I’d like to suggest there is a better way to resolve the issues of our banking system – which does not require government intervention and which would result in forcing the industry to readjust.
 A non-profit bank.
 Traditionally, companies send their financial returns into the pockets of shareholders or owners/employees, in the case of a non-profit the financial returns are largely expended in accomplishing the company’s stated goals.
 Thus the shift of focus moves from individual prosperity to the accomplishment of a specific goal (in this case, the facilitation of exchange of goods and services).

 The difficulty is who is willing to start such a non-profit?
 Sure, I could start a non-profit – but I can barely pay my own bills much less facilitate the exchange of finances.
 It would have to be someone with a significant amount of financial resources – or a group of individuals who worked together.